KieranBest/Final-Year-Project/Documentation.md

 Educational App Store (2022) [Best Apps to Learn Music](https://www.educationalappstore.com/app-lists/best-apps-music-learning)

-Graesser, A.C. et al.(2012) ‘Intelligent tutoring systems’, APA educational psychology handbook, pp. 451-473.
+Graesser, A.C. et al.(2012) Intelligent tutoring systems.
+APA educational psychology handbook, 3:(Application to learning and teaching), pp. 451-473.

-Lowe, J. (2001) 'Computer-base education: Is it a panacea?', Journal of Research on Technology in Education, 34(2), pp. 169-171.
+Lowe, J., 2001.
+Computer-base education: Is it a panacea?.
+Journal of Research on Technology in Education, 34(2), pp. 169-171.

-Rogers, K. et al. (2014) 'P.I.A.N.O.: Faster Piano Learning with Interactive Projection', Proceedings of the Ninth ACM International Conference on Interactive Tabletops and Surfaces, pp. 149-158.
+Rogers, K. et al., 2014.
+P.I.A.N.O.: Faster Piano Learning with Interactive Projection.
+Proceedings of the Ninth ACM International Conference on Interactive Tabletops and Surfaces, pp. 149-158.

-Skinner, B. (2012) ‘The science of learning and the art of teaching’, Educational Psychology, 66, pp. 301.
+Skinner, B., 2012.
+The sceice of learning and the art of teaching..
+Reading in Educational Psychology., Volume 66, p.
+301.

 Synthesia (2022) [Synthesia Game](https://synthesiagame.com/)

-Yuksel, B.F. et al. (2016) ‘Learn piano with BACh: An adaptive learning interface that adjusts task difficulty based on brain state’, Proceedings of the 2016 chi conference on human factors in computing systems, pp. 5372-5384.
+Yuksel, B.F. et al., 2016.
+Learn piano with BACh: An adaptive learning interface that adjusts task difficulty based on brain state.
+Proceedings of the 2016 chi conference on human factors in computing systems, pp. 5372-5384.

 ### Appendices